About the International Business Program

 The international business program also draws faculty from various disciplines such as communications, sociology and world languages.

 Why should you choose SAU’s international business program?

-The program at SAU integrates the best of the business coursework with international business core courses, enriched by the study of cultural communications (or anthropology) and international relations (or economics) offered by various departments outside the Gainey School of Business.
+The international business program at SAU integrates business coursework with international business core courses, enriched by the study of intercultural communications and racial and ethnic relations offered by various departments outside the Gainey School of Business.
 Students will develop (or demonstrate through standardized tests) their proficiency in a foreign language and gain working experience in a global business environment through their practicum.
-Depending on the career interest of the students, they will also add a track of study to further develop technical skills and/or knowledge in that field.
+Students may add an institutional endorsement according to their career interests.
 The international business faculty can help you design your coursework to fit your specific needs.
 Students are strongly encouraged to participate in a semester abroad program to broaden their cross cultural preparation while strengthening their language skills.

-Our academic building, The Poling Center for Global Learning and Leadership, includes the CP Federal Credit Union Trading Room, which trains students for series seven certification, Bloomberg equities and Bloomberg fixed income products.
+Our academic building, The Poling Center for Global Learning and Leadership, includes the TRUE Community Credit Union Trading Room, which trains students for corporate and personal finance careers.
 The trading center features:

 - An electronic wrap-around ticker

 - A large LCD screen for teaching